 - Pain and bruising

-You are encouraged to discuss side effects with your Anaesthetist – please contact us on 8273 5666.
+You are encouraged to discuss side effects with your Anaesthetist on the day of your procedure.